 - a.
 Type of report issued on whether the financial statements were prepared in accordance with generally accepted accounting principles: Unmodified - b.
-Internal control deficiencies over financial reporting disclosed by the audit of the financial statements: - Material weaknesses: No - Significant deficiencies: Yes, see Finding 2020-001 - c.
+Internal control deficiencies over financial reporting disclosed by the audit of the financial statements: - Material weaknesses: No - Significant deficiencies: None reported - c.
 Noncompliance material to the financial statements: No - d.
-Internal control deficiencies over major programs disclosed by the audit: - Material weaknesses: No - Significant deficiencies: Yes, see Finding 2020-002 - e.
+Internal control deficiencies over major programs disclosed by the audit: - Material weaknesses: No - Significant deficiencies: None reported - e.
 Type of report issued on compliance for major programs: Unmodified - f.
-Audit findings that are required to be reported in accordance with 2 CFR 200.516(a): Yes, see Finding 2020-002 - g.
-Major program: - Overseas Refugee Assistance Programs for Africa CFDA 19.517 - h.
+Audit findings that are required to be reported in accordance with 2 CFR 200.516(a): No - g.
+Major program: - Overseas Refugee Assistance Programs for Africa CFDA 19.517 - USAID Foreign Assistance for Programs Overseas CFDA 98.001 - h.
 Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 - i.
-Auditee qualified as a low-risk auditee: No

-(2) Findings Relating to the Financial Statements Reported in Accordance with Government Auditing Standards
+Auditee qualified as a low-risk auditee: No - (2) Findings Relating to the Financial Statements Reported in Accordance with Government Auditing Standards